hemisemidemipresent/btd6-modding-tutorial/README.md

 ## How to disable mods

-Move `version.dll`, the `Melonloader` folder and the `Mods` folder **entirely out of the BTD6 directory**. (put them in a folder on your desktop for example)
+Move `version.dll`, the `Melonloader` folder and the `Mods` folder **entirely out of the BTD6 directory** (put them in a folder on your Desktop for example).

 # Troubleshooting

 ## No compatibility layer found

-you need the mod helper, download the latest release here: [https://github.com/gurrenm3/BTD-Mod-Helper/releases](https://github.com/gurrenm3/BTD-Mod-Helper/releases) also make sure that it is not in a zip file.
+You need to download the mod helper, download the latest release here: [https://github.com/gurrenm3/BTD-Mod-Helper/releases](https://github.com/gurrenm3/BTD-Mod-Helper/releases)
+Also make sure that it is not in a zip file.

 ## HarmonyLib.HarmonyException: Patching exception in method null